sakuexe/insikoorit/tree_recognition/README.md

 **More in depth tutorial about using FastAPI (very optional, if interested)**

-I chose this one because I thought that it was Petri in the thumbnail at first.
+I chose this one because I thought that it was [Petri Kuittinen](https://github.com/petrikuittinen) (the legend) in the thumbnail at first.

 - [Travis Media - Why You NEED To Learn FastAPI | Hands On Project](https://www.youtube.com/watch?v=cbASjoZZGIw)